Julius Maada Bio: Personal life

 Maada Bio is an ethnic Sherbro and a practicing Roman Catholic.
 Bio's wife, Fatima, a Nollywood actress, is a practising Muslim and a Gambian-Sierra Leonean national, though she grew up in Kono District in Sierra Leone; her mother was born in Kono District, Sierra Leone, and her father is a Gambian native.
 Bio and Fatima were married in 2013 in London in an interfaith wedding ceremony that was held in a church with later mosque prayer services in London.
 The couple have one child together that was born in London.
 Bio has three other children from a previous marriage, all born in the United States.
 The couple met in 2012 when Maada Bio was fundraising among the Sierra Leone diaspora in London.

 After Maada Bio became president, his family has purchased luxury real estate.
 His wife, Fatima, bought two villas, an apartment building, and a flat in Gambia.
 Fatima's mother was listed as the owner of a $0.5 million luxury villa, while her two brothers also registered properties and embarked on construction projects.
 Fatima's relatives spent over $2.1 million on at least 10 properties.

-As of 2024 Agnes Bio, one of Bio's daughters from his first marriage, was in a relationship with Jos Leijdekkers, a fugitive Dutch criminal who was sentenced in absentia to 24 years in prison for drug trafficking, armed robbery, and ordering a contract killing.
-In 2025 they had a child together.